-Refers to the cryptocurrency and the name of an open source distributed ledger founded in 2015 that does not use blockchain (it uses a new distributed ledger called the Tangle).
+This refers to the cryptocurrency and the name of an open-source distributed ledger founded in 2015 that does not use a blockchain (it instead uses a new distributed ledger called the Tangle).
 It offers features such as zero fees, scalability, fast and secure transactions, and so on.
 It is focused on the Internet of Things.

-A type of cryptocurrency that was created by former Google employee Charlie Lee in 2011.
-It offers features such as Segregated Witness and the Lightning Network which allows for faster processing at lower cost.
+A cryptocurrency that was created by former Google employee Charlie Lee in 2011.
+It offers features such as Segregated Witness and the Lightning Network, which allows for faster processing at a lower cost.

-A type of cryptocurrency created in 2014 that is focused on privacy and scalability, and runs on platforms like Windows, Mac, Linux and Android.
-Transactions on Monero are designed to be untraceable to any particular user or real world identity.
+A cryptocurrency created in 2014 that is focused on privacy and scalability and runs on platforms like Windows, Mac, Linux and Android.
+Transactions on Monero are designed to be untraceable to any particular user or real-world identity.

-Refers to the cryptocurrency and the name of a platform for management of a variety of assets, including currencies, supply chains, ownership records, etc. It offers additional features to blockchain technology such as multi-signature accounts, encrypted messaging, etc.
+This refers to the cryptocurrency and the name of a platform for managing a variety of assets, including currencies, supply chains, ownership records, etc. It offers additional features to blockchain technology, such as multi-signature accounts, encrypted messaging, etc.

-Refers to the cryptocurrency and the name of a China's first open source blockchain that was founded in 2014 by Da Hongfei.
-It is similar to Ethereum in its ability to execute smart contracts or dApps but has some technical differences such as coding language compatibility.
+This refers to the cryptocurrency and the name of China's first open-source blockchain, which was founded in 2014 by Da Hongfei.
+It is similar to Ethereum in its ability to execute smart contracts or dApps but has some technical differences, such as coding language compatibility.

-A computer that possesses a copy of the blockchain and is working to maintain it.
+A computer that possesses a copy of the blockchain and works to maintain it.

-Refers to the cryptocurrency and the name of an open source payment platform where the cryptocurrency (Ripple or XRP) can be transferred.
+This refers to the cryptocurrency and the name of an open-source payment platform where the cryptocurrency (Ripple or XRP) can be transferred.
 The vision for the platform is to enable real-time global payments anywhere around the world.
-The Ripple payment protocol was built by OpenCoin which was founded in 2012.
+The Ripple payment protocol was built by OpenCoin, which was founded in 2012.
 For more information, visit Ripple's official website.

-Also known as short selling, this is a concept whereby traders sell an asset they don’t have.
-The hope is that they can then buy the asset at a lower price than which they sold it to complete the deal.
-Thereby they earn a margin in the interim.
+Also known as short selling, this is a concept whereby traders sell an asset they don't have.
+The hope is that they can then buy the asset at a lower price than what they sell it for to complete the deal.
+By doing so, they earn a margin in the interim.

 When a large limit order has been placed to sell when a cryptocurrency reaches a certain value, that is a sell wall.
-This can prevent a cryptocurrency from rising above that value, as supply will likely outstrip demand when the order is executed.
+This can prevent a cryptocurrency from rising above the sell wall value, as supply will likely outstrip demand when the order is executed.

-Crypto tokens enable the creation of open, decentralized networks, and provides a way to incentivize participants in the network (with both network growth and token appreciation).
-This innovation, made popular with the introduction of Ethereum, has given rise to a wave of token networks (e.g. prediction markets, content creation networks, etc.) and token pre-sales, or ICOs.
+Crypto tokens enable the creation of open, decentralised networks and provide a way to incentivise participants in the network (with both network growth and token appreciation).
+This innovation, made popular with the introduction of Ethereum, has given rise to a wave of token networks (e.g., prediction markets, content creation networks, etc.) and token pre-sales, or ICOs.

 The value of cryptocurrency moved from one entity to another on a blockchain network.